dotnetcore/FlubuCore/docs/en/build-script-runner.md

 It displays all tasks with description that will be executed by target.
 It also displays which argument(with description) can be passed through to specific task in target.

+#### Specifiying which script Flubu should run.

+Easiest way is to put build script at one of the default locations (you can find list of default locations below).
+If it is located at one of the default locations FlubuCore will execute the script automatically `flubu {TargetName}`.
+Second option is to specify script location with -s option `flubu {TargetName} -s={pathToScriptFile}` Third option is to run `flubu setup` and specify script and csproj(optional) location in interactive mode.
+ Flubu will store script and csproj location to `.flubu` file. if `.flubu` file is present FlubuCore will read location of the script and csproj file from that file.
+Additional benefit when storing location to `.flubu` file is that you don't need to execute script at the root directory of the project.
+Meaning if your project is for example located at "c:\_git\myproject" you can execute script inside any subfolder of that location.

 ### **Default build script locations**

+- "Build.cs"

 - “BuildScript.cs”

 - “DeployScript.cs”

+- "DeploymentScript.cs"

+- "_Build/Build.cs"

+- "_Build/BuildScript.cs"

+- "Build/Build.cs"

+- "Build/BuildScript.cs"

+- "_BuildScript/BuildScript.cs"

+- "_BuildScripts/BuildScript.cs"

 - “BuildScript/BuildScript.cs”